-Environmental Indicators Targets Sources Remedial Action Component measures providing for the protection of Biodiversity and flora and fauna - see Chapter 11 "Heritage" demonstrate that they comply with all Plan measures providing for the protection of biodiversity and flora and fauna - see Chapter 11 "Heritage" environmental effects of grants of permission Population and Human Health Implementation of Plan measures relating to the promotion of economic growth as provided for by Chapter 4 "Economic Development, including Retail" For review of progress on implementing Plan objectives to demonstrate successful implementation of measures relating to the promotion of economic growth as provided for by Chapter 4 "Economic Development, including Retail" Internal review of progress on implementing Plan objectives Consultations with DECC Review internal systems Consultations with DECC Number of spatial concentrations of health problems arising from environmental factors resulting from development permitted under the Plan No spatial concentrations of health problems arising from environmental factors as a result of implementing the Plan Consultations with the Health Service Executive and EPA Consultations with the Health Service Executive and EPA Proportion of people reporting regular cycling / walking to school and work above 2016 CSO figures Increase in the proportion of people reporting regular cycling / walking to school and work above 2016 CSO figures CSO data Monitoring of Leitrim County Council's Climate Change Adaptation Strategy 2019-2024 Where proportion of population shows increase in private car use above CSO 2016 figures, the Council will coordinate with the Regional Assembly, the DHLGH, DECC and NTA to develop a tailored response.
-Number of spatial plans that include specific green infrastructure mapping Require all local level land use plans to include specific green infrastructure mapping Internal review of local land use plans Review internal systems Soil (and Land) Proportion of population growth occurring on infill and brownfield lands compared to greenfield (also relevant to Material Assets) Maintain built surface cover nationally to below the EU average of 4% as per the NPF In accordance with National Policy Objectives 3c of the National Planning Framework, a minimum of 30% of the housing growth targeted in any settlement is to be delivered within the existing built-up footprint of the settlement To map brownfield and infill land EPA Geoportal Compilation of greenfield and brownfield development for the DHLGH AA/Screening for AA for each application Where the proportion of growth on infill and brownfield sites is not keeping pace with the targets set in the NPF and the RSES, the Council will liaise with the Regional Assembly to establish reasons and coordinate actions to address constraints to doing so.
+Environmental Indicators Targets Sources Remedial Action Component Population and Human Health Implementation of Plan measures relating to the promotion of economic growth as provided for by Chapter 4 "Economic Development, including Retail" For review of progress on implementing Plan objectives to demonstrate successful implementation of measures relating to the promotion of economic growth as provided for by Chapter 4 "Economic Development, including Retail" Internal review of progress on implementing Plan objectives Consultations with DECC Review internal systems Consultations with DECC Number of spatial concentrations of health problems arising from environmental factors resulting from development permitted under the Plan No spatial concentrations of health problems arising from environmental factors as a result of implementing the Plan Consultations with the Health Service Executive and EPA Consultations with the Health Service Executive and EPA Proportion of people reporting regular cycling / walking to school and work above 2016 CSO figures Increase in the proportion of people reporting regular cycling / walking to school and work above 2016 CSO figures CSO data Monitoring of Leitrim County Council's Climate Change Adaptation Strategy 2019-2024 Where proportion of population shows increase in private car use above CSO 2016 figures, the Council will coordinate with the Regional Assembly, the DHLGH, DECC and NTA to develop a tailored response.
+Number of spatial plans that include specific green infrastructure mapping Require all local level land use plans to include specific green infrastructure mapping • Internal review of local land use plans Review internal systems Soil (and Land) Proportion of population growth occurring on infill and brownfield lands compared to greenfield (also relevant to Material Assets) Maintain built surface cover nationally to below the EU average of 4% as per the NPF In accordance with National Policy Objectives 3c of the National Planning Framework, a minimum of 30% of the housing growth targeted in any settlement is to be delivered within the existing built-up footprint of the settlement To map brownfield and infill land parcels across the County EPA Geoportal Compilation of greenfield and brownfield development for the DHLGH AA/Screening for AA for each application Where the proportion of growth on infill and brownfield sites is not keeping pace with the targets set in the NPF and the RSES, the Council will liaise with the Regional Assembly to establish reasons and coordinate actions to address constraints to doing so.